Below you will find all of our Articles of Beliefs and Governances here at Crossroads Church.

 - The Beliefs and Governances of this church

-- Intentional community with members of this local body; and
+- An intentional community with members of this local body; and

 - The use of whatever gift(s) he has received to serve others, in order that he may do his part in faithfully administering God’s grace in its various forms for the purpose of fulfilling the great commission.